forgive to live forgiveness

 It is right to apologise to the individual you have wronged.
 In other cases, you may have committed a sin that has caused hurt to a group of people.
 In this case, seeking forgiveness may require something more public in order to right the wrong.

 Confession should be freely made; it is your choice to confess.
 Confession is not something that is to be forced or taken lightly.
+By confessing your sins, you demonstrate that you are aware of the gravity and weight of our actions.

 Your confession should also be specific.
 This can be difficult.
 It isn’t intended to be a blanket apology for all of your sins.
 Each sin has particular challenges and struggles.
+Part of acknowledging your sins and repenting is identifying that you know how you have sinned and are aware of exactly what wrong has been done.
+Be clear about the nature of the particular sin you are confessing.

+The Israelites, a group of people God had chosen as His people, often turned away from Him.
 Although God had led the Israelites out of slavery by many miracles, they frequently doubted and lost faith in Him.
 Dissatisfied, they looked to the example of the other nations and asked for a king to lead them.
 In so doing, they rejected God as their leader.
+The Israelites turned their back on the all-powerful God of the universe and asked to be governed like the nations around them.

 God gave the Israelites a king, but many troubles followed.
 Before they could find peace with God, they admitted to Samuel exactly what they had done.